List of Tohoku Initiatives

 Information Provision, Local NPO / Grassroot

-In collaboration with UNESCO and UNU the project seeks to organise a reconstruction exposition for 2021. (日本語 only)
+In collaboration with UNESCO and UNU the project seeks to organise a reconstruction exposition for 2021.
+Website, organisation and objective have changed in the meantime. (日本語 only)

 Based in: Tokyo